 - A wide variety of restaurants, shops, historic sites, museums, and attractions near Roseland Cottage include: Inn at Woodstock Hill, Mansion at Bald Hill, Taylor Brook Winery, Sweet Evalina’s, Prudence Crandall Museum, and an antiques mall and shops in Putnam.

 - Make Roseland Cottage a stop during a drive on Route 169, a National Scenic Byway.

 - Join us at our annual Steampunk Festival, held in late September or for the Roseland Cottage Fine Arts and Crafts Festival, one of the leading juried fine arts and crafts shows in New England.
 This two-day show takes place the third weekend in October.
 Please note, first-floor tours are included with the event admission price.

 - Two restrooms are located in the Visitor Center.

 - Museum shop offering an assortment of books and gifts

 - 3.5 acres of historic gardens and open land

-- Cell phones should be silenced prior to your tour.
+- Interior and exterior photography for personal use is allowed and encouraged but cell phones should be silenced prior to your tour.

 - Your group will stay with the tour guide for the entire tour.